astraut-solutions/easy-risk-register/docs/reference/high-level.md

 - Create new risks from bundled cyber templates (picker with preview; no template network calls required; template-derived risks are independent records).
 - Assign probability (1-5) and impact (1-5) and compute a risk score.
 - Visualize risks in a 5×5 probability-impact matrix and table views (click/keyboard drill-down from matrix cells).
+- View dashboard charts (severity distribution, top categories, and a 30-day trend) and drill down into the Risk table from chart segments.
 - Filter/search server-side via `/api/risks` (status/category/threat type/checklist status, plus sorting/pagination).
-- Export CSV and generate print-to-PDF reports from the browser.
+- Export CSV, export charts as PNG (default 1080p), and generate print-to-PDF reports from the browser.

 ## Why it works